This is an older post but it stands true today in 2022.

 You won't find all available listings in a newspaper

 Since most agents and brokerages no longer advertise in newspapers, you'll only be seeing a select few listings out of the thousands available in our Multiple Listing Service (MLS).
 Why bother?
 For instance, on this site, you can easily search for Scottsdale real estate.
-A basic search is already created on this page to search single-family Scottsdale homes for sale.
 You can tweak your search with more advanced options such as price range, number of bedrooms and baths, etc. You can also add more towns to the search.
 Most buyers search in multiple towns.
 You can't do this with a newspaper!